microsoft/Phi-3CookBook/CONTRIBUTING.md

 - [Check Broken Relative Paths](#check-broken-relative-paths)
 - [Check URLs Don't Have Locale](#check-urls-dont-have-locale)

-> **Note**
->
-> The current workflow is configured to use `pull_request_target`, which means it runs in the context of the `main` branch (the original repository you forked from) rather than your fork's branch.
-As a result, even if you correct the relative paths in your pull request, the workflow might still fail if there are incorrect paths in the `main` branch of the original repository.

 ### Check Broken Relative Paths

 This workflow ensures that all relative paths in your files are correct.